 Generalized compressibility factor Z diagram.
 The compressibility factor is required for property calculations and can be found in this graph by looking up the value for a certain reduced temperature T_r=T/T_c and reduced pressure p_r=p/p_c (solid lines).

-The total non-ideal behavior of fluids is summarized in the compressibility factor Z:
+The total non-ideal behaviour of fluids is summarized in the compressibility factor Z:

 When the compressibility factor is known, the physical properties like density, specific heat capacity, thermal conductivity, and viscosity can be calculated using specific calculation methods.
 These physical properties can be used in other calculations.

-It is important to include real gas behavior in a mass flow controller (MFC), because the ideal gas law can differ significantly from the real gas behavior, especially near the critical point and vapour pressure line.
+It is important to include real gas behaviour in a mass flow controller (MFC), because the ideal gas law can differ significantly from the real gas behaviour, especially near the critical point and vapour pressure line.
 Some important gases, like CO2 and SF6 are at critical tempeture at room temperature, thus real gas compensation is important to achieve high accuracy for these gases.